MrJanHorak/deplaying_Django_app_to_fly.io/README.md

 ## Gunicorn

-When starting a Django project (with startproject management command), we get a minimal WSGI configuration set up out of the box.
-However, this default webserver is not recommended for production.
-Gunicorn (Green Unicorn) is a Python WSGI HTTP Server for Unix and one of the easiest to start with.
+Gunicorn (Green Unicorn) is a Python WSGI HTTP Server recommended for Unix and one of the easiest to start with.
 It can be installed using pip:

 ```shell
 python -m pip install gunicorn==20.1.0